Surrogate's Courthouse: 1900s to 1940s

-The first city-government employees moved into the building in December 1906.
 Shortly after the building's opening, news outlets reported that some of the building's "marble" was made of plaster, but this was consistent with the construction contract calling for "plaster enrichment".
 The substitution was not the result of corruption, but of the many changes in plans under the administrations of three mayors.
-Upon the building's completion, Horgan and Slattery claimed its final cost was $5.063 million, while other estimates placed the cost as high as $10 million.
-In any case, despite the Hall of Records building's expense and the $90,000 annual maintenance cost, the New-York Tribune reported in 1907 that the building was already dirty and that some furnishings had been damaged to an extent described as "little short of criminal".
+During mid-1907, the president of the Department of Taxes and Assessments suggested removing the false-marble panels above each doorway, which by then had already started to darken.
+In addition, despite the building's high construction cost and the $90,000 annual maintenance cost, the New-York Tribune reported in 1907 that the building was already dirty and that some furnishings had been damaged to an extent described as "little short of criminal".